Walter Whittingham

 Walter Godfrey Whittingham (5 October 1861 – 17 June 1941) was a Church of England bishop.

 Education

 Whittingham was educated at the City of London School and Peterhouse, Cambridge.

 Career

-Ordained in 1886, he began his career with curacies at St Margaret's Church, Leicester and St Thomas the Apostle's, South Wigston.
-After this he held incumbencies at Weedon, Buckinghamshire, Knighton, Leicestershire and Glaston, Rutland.
+Ordained in 1886, Whittingham began his career with curacies at St Margaret's Church, Leicester and St Thomas the Apostle's, South Wigston.
+He subsequently held incumbencies at Weedon, Buckinghamshire, Knighton, Leicestershire and Glaston, Rutland.
 He was Archdeacon of Oakham from 1918 to 1923 when he was ordained to the episcopate as the third Bishop of St Edmundsbury and Ipswich, a post he held for 17 years.
 He was consecrated bishop at Westminster Abbey on 1 November 1923, by Randall Davidson, Archbishop of Canterbury;

 Death

 Whittingham died on 17 June 1941.